-- (1) A state administrative law judge shall disqualify himself or herself in a proceeding in which the judge's impartiality might reasonably be questioned, including but not limited to instances where: - (a) (i) the state administrative law judge has a personal bias or prejudice concerning a party, or - (ii) the state administrative law judge has personal knowledge of disputed evidentiary facts concerning the proceeding; - (b) the state administrative law judge knows that: - (i) the state administrative law judge served as a lawyer in the matter in controversy, or - (ii) a lawyer with whom the state administrative law judge previously practiced law served during such association as a lawyer concerning the matter, or - (iii) the state administrative law judge has been a material witness concerning it; - (c) the state administrative law judge knows that he or she, individually or as a fiduciary, or the judge's spouse, or a person known by the judge to be within the sixth degree of relationship to either of them, or the spouse of such a person: - (i) is a party to the proceeding; - (ii) is an officer, director or trustee of a party; - (iii) has an economic interest in the subject matter in controversy; - (iv) has any other interest that could be substantially affected by the proceeding; or - (v) is likely to be a material witness in the proceeding; or - (d) the state administrative law judge knows that the judge or the judge's spouse, or a person known by the judge to be within the fourth degree of relationship to either of them, or the spouse of such a person, is acting as a lawyer in the proceeding. - (e) Notwithstanding the provisions of subparagraph (c) above, if a state administrative law judge would be disqualified because of the appearance or discovery, after the matter was assigned to the judge, that the judge individually or as a fiduciary, the judge's spouse, or a person known by the judge to be within the sixth degree of relationship to either of them, or the spouse of such a person has an economic interest in a party to the proceeding, disqualification is not required if the state administrative law judge, spouse or other relevant person, as the case may be, divests himself or herself of the interest that provides the grounds for the disqualification.
+- (1) A state administrative law judge shall disqualify himself or herself in a proceeding in which the judge's impartiality might reasonably be questioned, including but not limited to instances where: - (a) (i) the state administrative law judge has a personal bias or prejudice concerning a party, or

+- (ii) the state administrative law judge has personal knowledge of disputed evidentiary facts concerning the proceedings, or - (iii) the state administrative law judge has made a public statement, other than in a tribunal proceeding, adjudicative decision, or adjudicative opinion, that commits or appears to commit the judge to reach a particular result or rule in a particular way in the proceeding or controversy; - (b) the state administrative law judge knows that: - (i) the state administrative law judge served as a lawyer in the matter in controversy, or - (ii) a lawyer with whom the state administrative law judge previously practiced law served during such association as a lawyer concerning the matter, or - (iii) the state administrative law judge has been a material witness concerning it; - (c) -the state administrative law judge knows that he or shethe judge, individually or as a fiduciary, or the judge's spouse or domestic partner, or a person known by the judge to be within the sixth degree of relationship to either of them, or the spouse or domestic partner of such a person:

+- (i) is a party to the proceeding; - (ii) is an officer, director or trustee of a party; - (iii) has an economic interest in the subject matter in controversy; - (iv) has any other interest that could be substantially affected by the proceeding; or - (v) is likely to be a material witness in the proceeding; or - (d) the state administrative law judge knows that the judge or the judge's spouse or domestic partner, or a person known by the judge to be within the fourth degree of relationship to either of them, or the spouse or domestic partner of such a person, is acting as a lawyer in the proceeding. - (e) Notwithstanding the provisions of subparagraph (c) above, if a state administrative law judge would be disqualified because of the appearance or discovery, after the matter was assigned to the judge, that the judge individually or as a fiduciary, the judge's spouse or domestic partner, or a person known by the judge to be within the sixth degree of relationship to either of them, or the spouse or domestic partner of such a person has an economic interest in a party to the proceeding, disqualification is not required if the state administrative law judge, spouse, domestic partner, or other relevant person persons, as the case may be, divests himself or herselfdivest themselves of the interest that provides the grounds for the disqualification.